CONSTRUCTION CATALOGUE

 Carbon and Buildings

-In Toronto, the use of existing buildings and the construction of new ones make up 58% of the city’s carbon emissions.
+In Toronto, the use of existing buildings combined with the construction of new ones, make up 58% of the city’s carbon emissions.

 • Carbon is an element that is found in rocks, soil, oceans, living beings and the atmosphere.

-• When the amount of carbon released from reservoirs is equal to the amount naturally absorbed by these reservoirs, the carbon cycle is balanced and allows the plant to remain hospitable for life.
+When the amount of carbon released into the atmosphere is equal to the amount that is naturally absorbed by trees and oceans “the carbon cycle” is balanced and allows the planet to remain hospitable for life.

-• Gases like carbon dioxide that trap heat within the atmosphere are called greenhouse gases (GHGs).
-Excess greenhouse gases in the atmosphere means an excess of heat being trapped - leading to harmful effects of climate change.
+Gases like carbon dioxide that trap heat in the atmosphere are called greenhouse gases.
+An excess of greenhouse gases in the atmosphere means an excess of heat being trapped - leading to harmful effects of climate change.

 Emissions from buildings are grouped under two main categories: embodied carbon and operational carbon.